 Here are my shapes all cut out and ready to paint.
 Once I got to this stage, I simply painted the shapes with acrylic craft paint.
 Then once the paint was dry, I used wood glue to attach the multi pieced back plates.

-Next, I added the bolt end of the hangar bolt to the knobs and placed the screw end through the hole in the backplate and then screwed the whole thing onto the wall.
-If you are screwing into drywall, I recommend adding a molly to the wal first and then screwing in your knob.
+Next, I added the bolt end of the hangar bolt to the knobs and placed the screw end through the hole in the backplate.
+Then I screwed the whole thing onto the wall.
+If you are screwing into drywall, I recommend adding a molly to the wall before screwing in your knob.

-If you plan to make these as cabinet hardware or drawer pulls on a dresser, you can sub out the hangar bolts for regular bolts and just thread the bolt through the drawer or cabinet from behind and through the plate and then into the knob.
+If you plan to make these as cabinet hardware or drawer pulls on a dresser, you can sub out the hangar bolts for regular bolts.
+Just thread the bolt through the drawer or cabinet from behind.
+Then, put it through the plate and into the knob.

 Honestly still so obsessed with how these DIY decorative wall hooks with the Glowforge turned out!
-And don’t forget to let me know if you would like to see them as craft kits so you can paint your own!
+Don’t forget to let me know if you would like to see them as craft kits.
+That way you can paint your own!